-The Chinese higher education system underwent a reorganization in 1990s which is featured with mergers.
+Chinese higher education underwent a reorganization in 1990s which is featured with mergers.
 During the period from 1998 to 2005, there had been 424 mergers between universities in China.
-Among these mergers, 40 mergers were completed during the period from 1999 to 2001.
-This has led to, the restructuring of 104 higher education institutions into 40 institutions which has effected all types of education institutions ranging from prestigious university to small local colleges (Wan 2006).
+Among these mergers, 40 mergers were completed during the period from 1999 to 2001, which reorganized 104 higher education institutions into 40 institutions and influenced all types of education institutions ranking from prestigious university to small local colleges (Wan 2006).

 As discussed in section two, economic activities are increasingly dependent on regionalization, which refers to the resources specific to individual places (Storper 1997).
-The advocates of regional innovation studies argue that innovation activities differ across regions.
-Regional innovation systems are an adequate approach for analyzing innovation activities (Fritsch 2002), although there are still ambiguities in defining the boundaries of regions.
-In the knowledge economy era, universities are considered as key players in regional development due to their capacity in knowledge creation, dissemination and contribution to innovations.
-In addition, the uncertainty and complexity in transferring tacit knowledge require spatial proximity to facilitate interactive learning and knowledge flow within regional boundaries.
+The advocates of regional innovation studies argue that innovation activities differ across regions, regional innovation systems are an adequate approach for analyzing innovation activities (Fritsch 2002), although there are still ambiguities in defining the boundaries of regions.
+In the knowledge economy era, universities are considered as a key player in regional development due to their capacity in knowledge creation, dissemination and contribution to innovations, and the uncertainty and complexity in transferring tacit knowledge require spatial proximity to facilitate interactive learning and knowledge flow within regional boundaries.